Jean's Bible Study Topics of the New Testament

 Jn 12-27

-· (2c) Responsible to avoid offending God Ø Keep your commitments Ø Complete God’s calling in your ministry Ø Christ did as our example – Jesus lived His whole life preparing for His ministry, and when it finally emerged, He wrestled with it until He could clear His head from thoughts that conflicted with the completion of His ministry.
+(2c) Responsibility >> Avoid offending God >> Keep your commitments >> Complete God’s calling in your ministry >> Christ did as our example – Jesus lived His whole life preparing for His ministry, and when the time came, He wrestled with His flesh to clear His head from thoughts that conflicted with His Father's will.

-· (63g) Paradox Ø Anomalies Ø Sarcasm Ø Be pretentious Ø Pretending to be stupid
+(63g) Paradox >> Anomalies >> Sarcasm >> Be pretentious >> Pretending to be stupid

-· (129k) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Being in one accord Ø Single minded Ø Determination
+(129k) Thy kingdom come >> Manifestations of faith >> Unity >> Being in one accord >> Single minded >> Determination

 Jn 12,28-32

-· (40c) Judgment Ø Father gave authority to the son to judge the world through His blood
+(40c) Judgment >> Father gave authority to the son to judge the world through His blood

-· (144g) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Trinity bears witness of Jesus Ø Father bears witness of His Son
+(144g) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Trinity bears witness of Jesus >> Father bears witness of His Son

 Jn 12,28-30

-· (106a) Thy kingdom come Ø Hearing from God Ø Attaining the hearing ear Ø Knowing the sound of His voice Ø God speaks in the darkness to shine the light -- People who heard the voice from heaven argued with each other about what they heard.
+(106a) Thy kingdom come >> Faith >> Hearing from God >> Attaining the hearing ear >> Knowing the sound of His voice >> God speaks in the darkness to shine the light -- People who heard the voice from heaven argued with each other about what they heard.
 Some said it was thunder, while others said it was an angel who spoke to Him.
 The point is people were hardly affected by what they witnessed.
 They heard the voice but saw nothing, unlike Paul who both saw and heard the voice that was speaking with him, and like John the revelator who turned (repented) to see the voice that spoke with him.
 In both cases it changed their lives forever, reminiscent of the Spirit and the word.
-The voice they heard was the word of God, while the Spirit they saw etched His truth in their inner man.
-When we see the things in our inner man and hear His voice speaking in us, these are the things that forever change us.
+The voice they heard was the word of God, while His Spirit etched His truth into their inner man.
+When we see the things in our inner man and hear His voice, these are the things that change us forever.
 However, these guys were unaffected by the thunderous voice from on high because it didn’t happen inside them, but was an outward expression of God’s glory.

-· (177i) Works of the devil Ø The religion of witchcraft Ø Presumption Ø Misunderstanding Ø Misunderstanding the word of God
+(177i) Works of the devil >> The religion of witchcraft >> Presumption (Hinduism) >> Misunderstanding the word of God

 Jn 12-29

-· (20i) Sin Ø Doubting miracles
+(20i) Sin >> Doubting miracles

 Jn 12-30,31

-· (154a) Witness Ø Validity of the Father Ø God bears witness against the world Ø No excuse Ø There is no excuse for rejecting Christ -- These verses go with verses 47-50
+(154a) Witness >> Validity of the Father >> God bears witness against the world >> No excuse >> There is no excuse for rejecting Christ -- These verses go with verses 47-50

 Jn 12-30

-· (124b) Thy kingdom come Ø Manifestations of faith Ø Love Ø Acts of love Ø Love takes from the rich and gives to the poor Ø love is the act of giving to the poor
+(124b) Thy kingdom come >> Manifestations of faith >> Love >> Acts of love >> Love takes from the rich and gives to the poor >> love is the act of giving to the poor

 Jn 12-31,32

-· (46j) Judgment Ø Spiritual warfare Ø Demons are subject to Christ
+(46j) Judgment >> Spiritual warfare >> Demons are subject to Christ

 Jn 12-31

-· (46h) Judgment Ø Spiritual warfare Ø Satan falls from heaven -- The main purpose of the cross was to destroy the works of the devil, according to Heb 2-14.
-Jesus said in Lk 10-18, “I was watching Satan fall from heaven like lightning.”
-Here Jesus was referring to the original judgment when God extricated Lucifer from heaven and exiled him to the earth.
+(46h) Judgment >> Spiritual warfare >> Satan falls from heaven -- The main purpose of the cross was to destroy the works of the devil, according to Heb 2-14.
+Jesus said in Lk 10-18, “I was watching Satan fall from heaven like lightning,” referring to the original judgment when God extricated Lucifer from heaven and exiled him to the earth.
 Then there is this verse, describing how God destroyed Satan’s power over mankind through the cross.
-Finally, there is the most literal manifestation when the church extricates Satan from having dominion over them through their faithfulness in Christ.
+Then the Church extricates Satan from having dominion over them.
 Rev 12-9 says, “The great dragon was thrown down, the serpent of old who is called the devil and Satan, who deceives the whole world; he was thrown down to the earth and his angels were thrown down with him.”
-These verses are in order from least to most literal in their manifestations.
+Finally, the most literal manifestation of Satan's defeat will come when God throws him into the lake of fire.
+We are in a spiritual war of God's own making, who is using the devil to prove to His creation that rebellion is useless.
+Once God creates a new heavens and a new earth and rids sin forever, no one will be foolish enough to rebel again, because now we all know what will happen to him.
+God won't just throw him in hell but will first make an example of him to all creation, then throw him in hell.

-· (48d) God judges the world Ø Satan is under God’s eternal judgment
+(48d) Judgment >> God judges the world >> Satan is under God’s eternal judgment

-· (164c) Works of the devil Ø Manifestations of the devil Ø The world system Ø Satan rules the world Ø The world is his kingdom
+(164c) Works of the devil >> Manifestations of the devil >> The world system >> Satan rules the world >> The world is his kingdom

 Jn 12,32-34